nebulab/playbook/source/people-ops/hiring.html.md

 The aptitude test is a way for us to get to know you better and to understand how you think, act and communicate in a professional setting.
 The test is mainly focused on your soft skills, but there are some basic technical questions as well.
-The test will be sent to you via HackerRank.
+The test will be sent to you by email.

 The fundamental requirement in answering the test is sincerity: write in accordance with your values and the way you work, not what you think we would like to hear from you.
 The purpose of the test is